nimishaaaaaw/login2explore/README.md

 * True Serverless Support: Eliminates the need for complex server-side programming and database administration, allowing frontend developers to build full-stack               applications with ease.
 * Low Development Cost & Faster Time to Market: Accelerates development cycles due to its simplified architecture and ready-to-use APIs.

->Scope of Functionalities:
+#### Scope of Functionalities: ####

 The Student Enrollment Form provides the following core functionalities:
--Form Initialization: On page load or after any operation, the form resets to an empty state, with the "Roll Number" field enabled and focused, while other fields and buttons are disabled.
+- Form Initialization: On page load or after any operation, the form resets to an empty state, with the "Roll Number" field enabled and focused, while other fields and buttons are disabled.
--Roll Number Lookup (findRoll):
+- Roll Number Lookup (findRoll):
 When a user enters a "Roll Number" and tabs out, the system checks if the ID exists in the "STUDENT-TABLE" relation in "SCHOOL-DB".
--If ID does NOT exist: Enables "Full Name", "Class", "Birth Date", "Address", "Enrollment Date" fields, and the [Save] and [Reset] buttons.
+- If ID does NOT exist: Enables "Full Name", "Class", "Birth Date", "Address", "Enrollment Date" fields, and the [Save] and [Reset] buttons.
 The cursor moves to "Full Name".
--If ID EXISTS: Displays the existing student's data in the form, disables the "Roll Number" field, enables other fields for modification, and enables the [Update] and [Reset] buttons.
+- If ID EXISTS: Displays the existing student's data in the form, disables the "Roll Number" field, enables other fields for modification, and enables the [Update] and [Reset] buttons.
 The cursor moves to "Full Name".
--Data Validation (validateData): Ensures all required fields are non-empty and numeric fields (like "Class") contain valid, non-negative numbers before saving or updating.
+- Data Validation (validateData): Ensures all required fields are non-empty and numeric fields (like "Class") contain valid, non-negative numbers before saving or updating.
 Provides user-friendly messages for missing/invalid data.
--Save Data (saveData):
+- Save Data (saveData):
 Stores new student records in the database using a PUT operation (which acts as an upsert based on the Roll Number primary key).
 Resets the form to its initial state upon successful save.
--Update Data (updateData):
+- Update Data (updateData):
 Modifies existing student records using the SET command (specifically an UPDATE type operation) with the stored rec_no from the initial lookup.
 Resets the form to its initial state upon successful update.
--Reset Form (resetForm): Clears all form fields, re-enables the "Roll Number" field, disables other fields and all control buttons, and sets focus back to "Roll Number".
+- Reset Form (resetForm): Clears all form fields, re-enables the "Roll Number" field, disables other fields and all control buttons, and sets focus back to "Roll Number".
 User Feedback: Utilizes a custom message box to display success or error messages to the user, avoiding disruptive alert() pop-ups.

 >Examples of Use: